-Assessing the benefits of the radio aid
+Assessing the benefits of the assistive listening devices

 Is it worth it?
 Measuring benefit in noise by Joyce Sewell Rutter and Richard Vaughan is an outline of measuring the benefit of using radio aids in noise.